Relaxation Guide from BloodPressureDB

 horst.klier@bloodpressuredb.com

-Horst Klier developed the portal bloodpressuredb.com in 2009 initially for personal use as an affected high blood pressure patient.
-In 2011, the apps for smartphones followed.
-The use was and is free of charge, but was early on supported by voluntary donations.
-From this, BloodPressureDB then developed a subscription model with premium features.
+Horst Klier developed the portal bloodpressuredb.com in 2009 initially for his own use as a high blood pressure patient.
+In 2011 the smartphone apps followed.
+Use of the service was and remains free, but it was supported early on by voluntary donations.
+From that, BloodPressureDB developed a subscription model with premium features.